aliHkn/water_level/ReadMe.txt

-Sure, here is the English translation of your text:

 Today, I would like to share with you my latest project experience: designing a water level sensor.
 In this project, I created a highly effective water level sensor using the ULN2003A integrated circuit, and the results were truly satisfying.
 I want to share this experience with you and perhaps inspire others.